Consumer welfare standard: Criticism

 In the 21st century, antitrust advocates affiliated with the progressive "New Brandeis movement" have called into question the value of the consumer welfare standard.
 These critics argue that, by emerging as the dominant form of antitrust analysis by courts and regulators, the consumer welfare standard has led to less competition and an increase in the average market share of firms in a given sector.

-Many of these critics favor an approach to antitrust that views antitrust enforcement as a tool to promote of economic equality and labor rights.
-During the Biden Administration, multiple noted critics of the consumer welfare standard were appointed to federal office.
+Many of these critics favor an approach to antitrust enforcement tools to promote of economic equality and labor rights.
+During the Biden administration, multiple noted critics of the consumer welfare standard were appointed to federal office.
 These include Jonathan Kanter, Assistant Attorney General for the Department of Justice Antitrust Division, and Lina Khan, Chair of the Federal Trade Commission (FTC).

 Some conservatives, such as Jeff Landry of Louisiana, have also argued that the consumer welfare standard is insufficient, stating that he believes that "defining any corporate behavior that leads to lower prices for consumers as acceptable is not true to the original intent of antitrust legislation."

+In the 2022 book Chokepoint Capitalism, Rebecca Giblin and Cory Doctorow argue that the consumer welfare standard has enabled antitrust law to be weaponized against businesses with less market power, including gig workers and content creators, while leaving the power of more dominant entities intact.
+Since gig workers are generally classified as independent contractors, they are prohibited from engaging in collective bargaining with the platforms that "employ" them, as this constitutes price fixing and diminishes consumer welfare.
+In January 2025, the FTC issued a policy statement shielding gig workers from antitrust liability when they engage in protected bargaining and organizing activities such as seeking better compensation and job conditions.